-A second theoretical strain claims that contact with the criminal justice system can decrease human capital and create experience gaps, as well as undermine health and social relationships, all of which are theorized to drive potential wages and employment (Apel and Sweeten 2010; Western 2006; Massoglia 2008).
+A second theoretical strain claims that contact with the criminal justice system can decrease human capital and create experience gaps, as well as undermine health and social relationships, all of which may diminish potential wages and employment (Apel and Sweeten 2010; Western 2006; Massoglia 2008).
 For example, punishment may interrupt engagement in the labor market, eroding skills and work experience important for employment (Western, Kling, and Weiman 2001; Apel and Powell 2019).
 The conditions of punishment may also directly affect both physical and mental health (Schnittker, Massoglia, and Uggen 2012).
-Incarceration and the experience of punishment can be a stressful life event, and formerly incarcerated individuals are likely to encounter more stressors after release such as stigma and discrimination and finding housing, which in turn exposes one to illnesses associated with stress (Massoglia 2008).
+The experience of punishment can be a stressful life event, and formerly incarcerated individuals are likely to encounter more stressors after release such as stigma and discrimination and finding housing, which in turn exposes one to illnesses associated with stress (Massoglia 2008).
 Finally, the label of a criminal conviction can impact the formation and stability of social networks and the resources associated with social ties.
 Incarceration, or stigma from a record, can distance one from key social ties that can assist in job search (Berg and Huebner 2010).

 A number of studies have examined the labor market consequences of criminal justice events and outcomes (e.g., arrest) on various employment-related outcomes.
 Several observational studies focus on the impact of incarceration on subsequent employment using administrative data sources (Waldfogel 1994; Grogger 1995; Kling 2006; Pettit and Lyons 2007; Sabol 2007; Lalonde and Cho 2008; Loeffler 2013; Looney & Turner 2018) or survey data such as the National Longitudinal Survey of Youth 1979 (NSLY79) (Freeman 1992; Western 2002, 2006; Raphael 2007; Apel and Sweeten 2010).
 This focus on incarceration encapsulates the experience of only a portion of those subject to a felony conviction.

 In general, survey-based studies find that incarceration is negatively associated with subsequent employment, reducing employment by about 10 to 20 percent after incarceration.
 Some studies examine the impacts of incarceration on wages and wage growth.
-For example, Western (2002) finds that imprisonment is associated with depressed wages – about 16 percent lower than those not incarcerated- and wage growth stagnation.
+For example, Western (2002) finds that imprisonment is associated with depressed wages – about 16 percent lower than those not incarcerated- and wage growth stagnation conditional on working.
 Findings from studies using administrative datasets are less consistent, with both negative and null findings, and effect magnitudes of incarceration on employment that are smaller than the survey-based studies (e.g., about 5 percent reduction in employment likelihood).
-Harding et al. (2018) speculate that the discrepancy in results could be the result of differences in the “control group” since administrative datasets compare convicted groups (e.g., prison vs. parole), whereas survey studies compare those incarcerated to a more general population.
+Harding et al. (2018) speculate that the discrepancy in results could be the result of differences in the “control group” since administrative datasets compare convicted groups (e.g., prison vs. parole), whereas survey studies compare those incarcerated to a more-general population.
 Further, studies of administrative data generally find that incarceration increases employment in the short-term following release, particularly among those with a limited presentence work history, but this effect erodes over time (e.g., Harding et. al. 2018).